osalvador/ReplicaDB/README.md

 # Roadmap

 1. CSV file as sink.
-2. Denodo as source.
-3. MySQL; source and sink.
+2. MySQL; source and sink.
-5. SQL Server; source and sink.
+3. SQL Server; source and sink.
-6. MongoDB as sink.
+4. MongoDB as sink.

 # Contributing